Private Aviation Education

 Magellan Jets takes a different approach.

+As the first private aviation provider to offer a fully customizable Jet Card, Magellan Jets builds programs around how individual clients actually fly — not around a one-size-fits-all product.
 With an asset-light model, personalized service, and a full ecosystem of private aviation solutions, the Magellan Jets Jet Card delivers:

 • 365-day guaranteed access